geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_ProPlus.md

 24. Once you receive a message indicating the changes are saved, select the **X** in the upper-right corner of this window to close it.

-25. Now that this global Office download option is turned back On, let’s see how it affects Laura’s ability to download Microsoft 365 Apps for enterprise.
+25. Now that this global Office download option is turned back On, you should see if it affects Laura’s ability to download Microsoft 365 Apps for enterprise.
 To do this, you must switch back to the Client 1 VM (**LON-CL1**).

 26. In the Client 1 VM, Laura's Edge browser should still be open, and the **Apps and devices** page should be displayed along with the error message that indicated your admin has turned off Office installs.
 Since you just turned this option back On, you need to refresh this page to see how it affects Laura’s ability to download Microsoft 365 Apps for enterprise (Note: unlike the previous time when you refreshed this page and it did not refresh Laura's Office 365 license status, refreshing this page after updating the global download setting works).